How Are Retainers Made?

 - Ball clasps

-To make the standard retainers that we are familiar with, the model that is made from your teeth’s impressions will be fitted with wire.
-A technician will bend wires around the model and secure them with acrylic.
-The acrylic will be built around the wire and allowed to harden.
-The acrylic compound comes in a variety of colors, which makes picking out your retainer fun, because you get to express yourself and your style.
+For a Hawley retainer, the model made from the impressions is fitted with wire.
+A technician bends wires around the model and secures them with acrylic.
+Then, the acrylic is built around the wire and allowed to harden.
+The acrylic compound comes in a variety of colors.
+When you pick out your retainer, you can choose a unique color and design that is an expression of your style.

-Essix retainers are heated in a machine to soften the plastic and are vacuum suctioned to the model of your teeth.
-The essix material is then trimmed and edges are smoothed as to make the fit more comfortable.
+Essix retainers are heated in a machine to soften the plastic and then are vacuum suctioned to the impressions of your teeth.
+The Essix material is then trimmed and the edges are smoothed to make the fit more comfortable.
 These clear retainers fit snuggly over the teeth and snap into place.